You have two or more Raspberry Pi at home?

-As it can be a complex topic for beginners, I’ll start by a little introduction on clusters in general
+As this can be a complex topic for beginners, I’ll start with a little introduction on clusters in general.
+Then, I’ll explain what I have done and how you can do the same on your side.

 Cluster presentation